directus/guides/get-started-building-an-iles-website-with-directus/index.md

 pnpm install
 ```

-4. Create a `.env` file for this Iles template by copying and pasting the provided `.env.example` file.
+4. Create a `.env` file for this Îles template by copying and pasting the provided `.env.example` file.
 Nothing will need to be changed in the copied `.env` file.

 5. Start the development server.